NathanThomasWebDeveloper/City-Weather/README.md

-# An Animated Interface to Display Weather in a Given City
+# An Animated Interface to Display the Weather in a Given City

 Technologies used: